pan3rock/mode-kissing/README.md

 config.toml model.txt
 ```

 The configuration file `config.toml` serves as the configuration file for the executable, containing easily understandable parameters.
 On the other hand, `model.txt` functions as the model input file providing descriptions of model parameters.
-Each line in `model.txt` includes parameters such as the "index of layers," "depth of the top interface of the layer," "density," "Vs," and "Vp."
+Each line in `model.txt` includes parameters such as the "index of layers", "depth of the top interface of the layer", "density", "Vs" and "Vp".
 It is important to note that the numbers in the first column have no significance during the program's execution.

 1. **Calculation of dispersion curves**
     ```bash